 Update on COVID-19 subsidies

-The following contribution provides an overview of planned changes to existing COVID-19 state aid, as well as an overview of new COVID-19 subsidies as of 18 February 2021.
+The following contribution provides an overview of planned and implemented changes to existing COVID-19 subsidies, as well as of new COVID-19 subsidies (last updated: 1 June 2021).

 You will find further information on the following site: https://www.aws.at/corona-hilfen-des-bundes/aws-investitionspraemie/

 Fixed costs subsidy 800k and compensation for losses

 On 28 January 2021, the European Commission gave the green light to extending the existing state aid framework.
 Accordingly, the current ceiling for the fixed costs subsidy 800,000 (“FCS 800k”) will be increased from EUR 800,000 to EUR 1.8m per company.
 Likewise, the framework for compensation for losses will be increased from the current EUR 3m to EUR 10m per company.